Required Documents / Instructions for Submitting Requests

 Release of SEER-CAHPS data is project specific.
 You must have an approved application in order to access these files.
 You may only access these files to work on the project as it was described in the approved application.
 Any other analysis must be submitted as a new application with all the appropriate paperwork.
 No work can begin on any new aim/project until all approvals have been secured.

 Datasets containing any restricted variables may only be accessed to work on the project for which the release of the restricted variables was approved.
 These data cannot be used for any subsequent analysis.

 Please be aware that in compliance with CMS, we cannot release SEER-CAHPS data outside the United States.

 Cover letter: This is a one-page document, usually on letterhead, signed by the investigator that briefly introduces the investigator and the proposed project.

-- a brief explanation of key variables and analytic methods to be used, description of the personnel involved, and timeline for completion.
+- a brief explanation of key variables and analytic methods to be used;

 - a timeline for completion.

 SEER-CAHPS Data Use Agreement (PDF, 143 KB) : This document lists the terms the investigator must agree to in order to receive access to the SEER-CAHPS linked data.
 The original signed document must be received by the SEER-CAHPS contact before any data can be released.
 Principal Investigators are responsible for the access to and use of the data by co-investigators and programmers within their institution or organization.
 Anyone with access to the data must be listed on and sign the DUA.
 In the case of students and fellows leading SEER-CAHPS, the department chair or advisor from the student's academic institution must sign the data request as the Principal Investigator, and both the chair/advisor and student/fellow need to sign the DUA.